-Standby Function

-The standby function of the LM4651 is CMOS compatible, allowing the user to perform a muting of the music by shutting down the pulse width waveform.
+Standby Function: The standby function of the LM4651 is CMOS compatible, allowing the user to perform a muting of the music as well as turning off all power MOSFETs by shutting down the pulse width waveform.
 Standby has the added advantage of minimizing the quiescent current.
 Because standby shuts down the pulse width waveform, the attenuation of the music is complete (>120dB), EMI is minimized, and any output noise is eliminated since there is no modulation waveform.
-When in Standby mode, the outputs of the LM4652 will both be at V{CC} .
-By placing a logic "1" or 5V at pin 13, the standby function will be enabled.
-A logic "0" or 0V at pin 13 will disable the standby function allowing modulation by the input signal.
+By placing a logic '1' or 5V at pin 13, the standby function will be enabled.
+A logic '0' or 0V at pin 13 will disable the standby function allowing modulation by the input signal.

-Under Voltage Protection

-The under voltage protection disables the output driver section of the LM4651 while the supply voltage is below \pm 10.5V.
+Under Voltage Protection: The under voltage protection disables the output driver section of the LM4651 while the supply voltage is below \pm 10.5V.
 This condition can occur as power is first applied or when low line, changes in load resistance or power supply sag occurs.
-The under voltage protection ensures that all power MOS-FETs are off, eliminating any shoot-through current and minimizing pops or clicks during turn-on and turn-off.
+The under voltage protection ensures that all power MOSFETs are off, eliminating any shoot-through current and minimizing pops or clicks during turn-on and turn-off.
 The under voltage protection gives the digital logic time to stabilize into known states providing a popless turn on.

-Start Up Sequence and Self-Diagnostic Timing

-The LM4651 has an internal soft start feature (see Figure 3) that ensures reliable and consistent start-up while minimizing turn-on thumps or pops.
+Start Up Sequence and Self-Diagnostic Timing: The LM4651 has an internal soft start feature (see Figure 3) that ensures reliable and consistent start-up while minimizing turn-on thumps or pops.
 During the start-up cycle the system is in standby mode.
 This start-up time is controlled externally by adjusting the capacitance (C{START}) value connected to the START pin.
 The start-up time can be controlled by the capacitor value connected to the START pin given by Equation (1) or (2):

-t {START} = (8.4x10 4)C {START} (seconds) (1) $C{START} = T{START} / (8.5 \times 10^4)$ (Farads) (2)
+$t{START} = (8.4x10^4)C{START}$ (seconds) (1) $C{START} = T{START} / (8.5 \times 10^4)$ (Farads) (2)